ScottyTGB/CITS3403GrpProj/README.md

 ## Instructions to run

-# Ensure you are in a virtual environment such as venv via source {pathtovenv}/bin/activate (Virtual environments are different for everyone, but venv from python >=3.10 will work)
+# Ensure you are in a virtual environment such as venv or pipenv (Virtual environments are different for everyone, but venv from python >=3.10 will work)
 # Ensure dependencies are installed via pip install -r requirements.txt
 # Start the flask server via python3 app.py
 # To open the dev server, CTRL + Click on one of the IP addresses in your terminal OR go to https://localhost:4000